redantnl/twig-components/README.md

 Every value inside `options` will be checked for its name, type and, for required properties, whether it's defined or not.
+The value can be of a type referencing an object.
+If the object is not always available like `absent_object` you can prefix it with a `?` to mark the type as nullable, in which case an error will be avoided.

 ### Usage